-OIDD934 - DYNAMIC PROGRAMMING (Course Syllabus)
+OIDD934 - Dynamic Programming and Stochastic Models (Course Syllabus)

 The course goal is to provide a brief but fairly rigorous introduction to the formulation and solution of dynamic programs.
 Its focus is primarily methodological.
 We will cover discrete state space problems, over finite or infinite time horizon, with and without discounting.
 Structured policies and their theoretical foundation will be of particular interest.
 Computational methods and approximation methods will be addressed.
 Applications are presented throughout the course, such as inventory policies, production control, financial decisions, and scheduling.

 OIDD937 - Methods Stumblers: Pragmatic Solutions to Everyday Challenges in Behavioral Research

 This PhD-level course is for students who have already completed at least a year of basic stats/methods training.
 It assumes students already received a solid theoretical foundation and seeks to pragmatically bridge the gap between standard textbook coverage of methodological and statistical issues and the complexities of everyday behavioral science research.
 This course focuses on issues that (i) behavioral researchers are likely to encounter as they conduct research, but (ii) may struggle to figure out independently by consulting a textbook or published article.

 Concepts, models, and theories relevant to the management of the processes required to provide goods or services to consumers in both the public and private sectors.
 Includes production, inventory and distribution functions, scheduling of service or manufacturing activities, facility capacity planning and design, location analysis, product design and choice of technology.
 The methodological basis for the course includes management science, economic theory,organization theory, and management information system theory.